Parag7823/friendly-greetings-launchpad/COMPREHENSIVE_TEST_GUIDE.md

 # Comprehensive Test Guide for Finley AI Platform

 ## Overview
-This guide provides comprehensive testing instructions for all Finley AI platform features, including the new AI-powered relationship detection system.
+This guide provides comprehensive testing instructions for all Finley AI platform features, including the new AI-powered relationship detection system and Dynamic Platform Detection system.

 ## Prerequisites
 1. **Environment Setup**: Ensure all environment variables are configured